Skip to main content

 Glean uses specific signals to communicate its activity and solicit feedback:

-• Glean adds emoji reactions to the original message where it detected a question, to let teammates know it might have a relevant suggestion.
+• Glean adds emoji reactions to the original message where it detected a question, to communicate answer state and feedback status.
 Reactions appear only in channels where Glean is explicitly added.
-By default, the reactions are:
+The default reactions are:

-• If the original user has neither shared nor dismissed Glean’s response, Glean posts a follow-up message allowing other teammates to request their own response.
+• If the original user has neither shared nor deleted Glean's response, Glean posts a follow-up message allowing other users to request their own response.

 Request Glean response